GitHubWestie/Milestone-Project-Two/README.md

 ### Acknowledgements

-Big thanks again to my mentor Ronan for guidance and reassurance.
+Big thanks again to my mentor Ronan for guidance and reassurance and for Amy my cohort facilitator for checking in at just the right times.